-TIP: If you can’t survive with without your AC wait until “summer” actually arrives before you turn it on.
+TIP: If you can’t survive without your AC, wait until “summer” actually arrives before you turn it on.

-Today it was 90 degrees out here in CA. However, its still spring and I know it’s going to get down to at least 60 degrees tonight.
+Today it was 90 degrees out here in CA. However, it’s still spring, and I know it will get down to at least 60 degrees tonight.

 3| Dry Your Laundry Outdoors